-- Using Azure Active Directory (Azure AD) B2C (business-to-consumer), the user is authenticated.
+- Using Azure Active Directory (Azure AD) B2C (business-to-consumer), the customer is authenticated.

-- Interacting with the Bot Service, the user requests information about hotel availability.
+- Interacting with the Bot Service, the customer requests information about hotel availability.

 - Cognitive Services processes the natural language request to understand the customer communication.

-- After the user is happy with the results, the bot adds or updates the customer’s reservation in a SQL Database.
+- After the customer is happy with the results, the bot adds or updates the reservation or booking in a SQL database.

-- Application Insights gathers runtime telemetry throughout the process to help the DevOps team with bot performance and usage.
+- Application Insights gathers runtime telemetry throughout the process to help the DevOps team improve bot performance and usage.

-- Azure Active Directory (Azure AD) is Microsoft’s multitenant cloud-based directory and identity management service.
-Azure AD supports a B2C connector allowing you to identify individuals using external IDs such as Google, Facebook, or a Microsoft Account.
+- Azure Active Directory (Azure AD) is Microsoft's multitenant cloud-based directory and identity management service.
+Azure AD supports a B2C connector allowing you to identify users by their external IDs, such as Google, Facebook, or a Microsoft account.